Ruchi Sharma (singer): Music career

 In 2007, she was selected in Top 20 of Amul Star Voice of India -Chote Ustaad, in its first season.
-Though she could not make it to the top, it was the notably the turning point in her career.
+Though she could not make it to the top, it was notably the turning point in her career.

 She is now learning music from Bade Ustad Ghulam Mustafa Khan Sahab.

 She started taking singing lessons from Yuva Ratna awarded Mr. Ritesh Mishra, son of Padm Bhushan Pt.
 Rajan Mishra in 2007.
 A year later, she performed with the highly regarded duo Pandits Rajan-Sajan Mishra who are exponents of Banaras Vocal Gharana.
 She also completed Sangeet Visharad in Indian Classical music, besides taking lessons of Hindustani Vocal from Mr. Gautam Mukherjee, son-in-law of Hemant Kumar in Mumbai.

 She was a contestant in the first season of the show, Star Voice of India, Chhote Ustaad.
 However, her major breakthrough came in the second season of the show, where she performed in a good way but was eliminated.